tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/最佳实践/为云数据库 MySQL 创建 VPC_intl_en.md

 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc).
 2. Click **Subnet** on the left sidebar to enter the management page.
 3. Select the region and VPC in which the subnet is to be created and click **Create**.
-4. Enter the subnet’s name, CIDR, AZ, and associated route table.
+4. Enter the subnet name, CIDR, AZ, and associated route table.
 ![](https://main.qcloudimg.com/raw/84bd6ce8469eae5d399ce96a89168299.png)
 5. (Optional) Click **+New line** to create multiple subnets at a time.
 6. Click **Create**.

 ## Step 3.
 Create a route table and associate it with a subnet
 You can create a custom route table, edit its routing policy, and associate it with a specified subnet.
 The route table associated with a subnet is used to specify the outbound routes for the subnet.
-1. Log in to the VPC Console and select **Route Tables** on the left sidebar.
+1. Log in to the VPC console and select **Route Tables** on the left sidebar.
 2. Select the region and VPC at the top of the list and click **Create**.
 3. In the pop-up dialog box, enter the name, network, routing rules and click **Create**.
 Return to the route table list to view the newly created route table.
 ![](https://main.qcloudimg.com/raw/4e59f2e780b5296fe85b204bd86b8b73.png)